Skew RSK and the switching on ballot tableau pairs: Preliminary definitions

-As usual, $[n]$ denotes the set of positive integers $\{1,\dots, n\}$, $n\ge 1$.
-A partition (or normal shape) is a non negative integer vector $\mu=(\mu_1, \dots, \mu_n)$ in weak decreasing order.
-A partition, usually denoted by lowercase Greek letters, is identified with the Young diagram of shape $\mu$, in the English convention or matrix style.
+As usual $[n]$ denotes the set of positive integers $\{1,\dots, n\}$, $n\ge 1$, and, if $1\le d\le n$, $[d,n]$ denotes the set $\{d,\dots,n\}$.
+A partition (or a normal shape) $\mu$ is a non negative integer vector in weakly decreasing order, $(\mu_1\ge \cdots\ge \mu_n\ge 0)$.
+It is identified with the Young diagram of shape $\mu$, in the English convention, that is, $n$ left justified rows of boxes with $\mu_i$ boxes in the $i$th row, for each $i$, numbering the rows and the columns in matrix style.
 The box or cell of the Young diagram in row $i$ and column $j$ will be denoted $(i,j)$ with $1\le j\le \mu_i$.
-We write $|\mu|:=\sum_{i=1}^n\mu_i$ for the number that $\mu$ partitions.
-The number of positive parts in this summand is the length $\ell(\mu)\le n$ of $\mu$.
+Partitions are usually denoted by lowercase Greek letters.
+We write $|\mu|:=\mu_1+\cdots+\mu_n$ for the number that $\mu$ partitions, and the number of positive parts in this summand is the length $\ell(\mu)\le n$ of $\mu$.
 The unique partition of length $0$ is the null partition $(0)$, identified with $\emptyset$, the unique empty Young diagram.
+A \emph{corner} of a Young diagram is a cell such that its removal still leaves a Young diagram.

-For Young diagrams $\mu\subseteq \lambda$, the skew shape $\lambda/\mu$ is the set-theoretic difference $\lambda\setminus \mu$.
-A semistandard Young tableau (SSYT) $T$ of shape $\lambda/\mu$ is a filling of the boxes of $\lambda/\mu$ over a finite set $[r]$ such that the labels of each row weakly increase from left to right and in each column strictly increase from top to bottom.
-The skew tableau $T$ comprises an inner border, defined by the unfilled inner shape $\mu$, a filled skew shape $\lambda/\mu$, and an outer border, defined by the outer shape $\lambda$.
+For Young diagrams $\mu\subseteq \lambda$, the skew partition (or skew shape) $\lambda/\mu$ is the set-theoretic difference $\lambda\setminus \mu$.
+A semistandard Young tableau (SSYT) $T$ of shape $\lambda/\mu$ is a filling of the boxes of $\lambda/\mu$ over a finite subset $[n]$ of the positive integers, such that the labels of each row weakly increase from left to right and the labels of each column strictly increase from top to bottom.
+The skew tableau $T$ comprises an \emph{inner border}, defined by the unfilled \emph{inner shape} $\mu$, a filled skew shape $\lambda/\mu$, and an \emph{outer border}, defined by the \emph{outer shape} $\lambda$.
 The labels of $T$ are often referred to elements or entries of $T$.
+We denote by $\{T\}$ \emph{the multiset of entries of $T$} counting the number of repetitions of each entry.
 If $\mu=\emptyset$, $T$ is of partition (normal) shape.
-The unique empty skew tableau $\mu/\mu$, denoted $\emptyset_\mu$, is the Young diagram of shape $\mu$.
-The {\em (row) reading word} $w(T)$ of $T$ is the word read left to right across rows taken in turn from bottom to top.
-The content or weight of $T$ is the vector which records the number of $i$'s in $T$, with respect to the alphabet.
-We put $|T|:=|\lambda|-|\mu|=|w(T)|$, the length $|w(T)|$ of $w(T)$.
-The set of SSYT's of shape $\lambda/\mu$ is denoted by $YT(\lambda/\mu)$.
-A tableau in $YT(\lambda/\mu)$ is said to be {\em standard}, SYT, if the entries are the numbers from $1$ to $|\lambda|-|\mu|$, each occurring once.
+The unique empty skew tableau $\mu/\mu:=\emptyset_\mu$, is the Young diagram of shape $\mu$.